oeg-upm/llm4oe-slr/README.md

 # LLM4OE-SLR

 Large Language Models (LLMs) are increasingly being used to support ontology engineering (OE) tasks, yet a comprehensive understanding of their roles, effectiveness, and application domains remains limited.
 This project presents a **Systematic Literature Review (SLR)** focused on how LLMs contribute to various phases of ontology development.
 We analyzed 30 peer-reviewed papers published between 2018 and 2024 and extracted 41 distinct OE tasks where LLMs are applied.
-This repository includes a complete review paper selection process comprising 5 filtering steps to obtain the final 30 papers.
-Additionally, we provide structured data extraction tables to support mapping with our defined research questions (RQs).

 ---